spfenwick/alsa_cdsp/README.md

     # the audio device.)
 Use it for whatever you want.
 Set gpio pins on a
     # raspberry pi to turn on your amp for example.
     start_cmd "/path/to/start_command"

+    # An option not directly related to camilladsp.
+A command to run when
+    # the CamillaDSP process is closed.
+(Meaning when a playback program
+    # closes the audio device or changes the HW params.)
+Use it for
+    # whatever you want.
+A good example is storing the gain and mute
+    # settings of CamillaDSP for use with the vol_file option below.
+    #
+    # Note this command is called just before the CamillaDSP process is
+    # closed.
+That is not necessarily when you are done listening to music.
+    # So unlike the start_cmd this might not work well as a signal to turn
+    # off your amp.
+Also note that CamillaDSP is still expecting audio
+    # while this command is running so it may cause a harmless warning
+    # about a buffer underrun to be emitted by CamillaDSP if you have
+    # CamillaDSP's log level set sufficiently high.
+    camilla_exit_cmd "/path/to/camilla_exit_command"
 }
 </pre>